molpopgen/fwdpp/test/README.md

 Some of the longer tests will not use Rstudio, and realistically require a cluster to perform.

+These tests are intended to run in "reasonable time", meaning that the number of replicates is small, often <= 1,000.

 ##Test 1: fixation probability

 This test estimates the fixation probability of a mutation subject to genic selection.
 It uses the example program pfix, which comes with the library.